Humberto e Fernando Campana

 Humberto graduated in law at the University of Sao Paulo in 1997, while Fernando completed his studies at the Art College in the same city in 1984.
 Attending a course in industrial design at the Brazilian Museum of Sculpture.

 The same year he joined the starting design work with the testing and implementation of metal furniture.

 Together they begin to operate under the artistic design, participating in international exhibitions and workshops with pieces made by hand.
 Among his most important:

-Sconfortevoli in 1989 in St. Paul, the Annual Review in 1999 in Rio De Janeiro; Never letting the poetry escapae in 2003 at the Tel Aviv Tama.
+Sconfortevoli in 1989 in Sao Paulo; the Retrospective in 1999 in Rio De Janeiro; Never letting the poetry escapae in 2003 at the Tama in Tel Aviv.

 In 2000, participating in the Biennale and the Saint'Etienne to Blow up the Vitra Design Museum in Berlin.

 In 2002 there are at Milan in a Van at the Victoria and Albert Museum in London.